navpil/generics-are-hard/README.md

 Please `BeCarefulWithRawtypes` - this can bite you in some unexpected places.
 The example there is simple, but you should understand very well where the casts are actually done.

-## voids

-This is just a fun fact that you can parametrize with Void to avoid (see the pun?) putting any objects into the Holder

 ## bridge methods

 Bridge methods are explained in [Java Tutorials](https://docs.oracle.com/javase/tutorial/java/generics/bridgeMethods.html)